BillJr99/Ursinus-CSPedagogy/_pages/syllabus.md

     <li>How do we model healthy and professional collaboration in a K-12 computing classroom?</li>
     <li>What strategies promote effective student engagement in a computing class?</li>
     <li>How do we effectively democratize computing skills across all disciplines and for all learners?</li>
+    <li>How can we bridge computing across K-12 disciplines through the lens of human-centric design thinking?</li>
     </ul>
   welcome_message: "Welcome to CS471!"
   class_meets_days: